Pittawat2542/thailand-earthquake-visualizer/README.md

 An interactive visualization tool for earthquake data from Thailand and surrounding regions.
 This application displays earthquake information from the Thai Meteorological Department's website in an easy-to-understand timeline format.

-## Features

-- Interactive timeline visualization of earthquake data
-- Zoomable timeline with pan and zoom controls
-- Visual zoom hint to guide users on timeline interaction
-- Data scraping directly from the Thai Meteorological Department's website
-- Visual representation of earthquake magnitude using dot size
-- Color-coding of earthquakes based on magnitude
-- Time range filtering (recent events or all historical events)
-- Detailed information display when selecting an earthquake
-- Responsive design for various screen sizes
-- Language switching between English and Thai
-- Data persistence using local storage for language preference and filter settings

-## Technology Stack

-- HTML5
-- CSS3
-- JavaScript (ES6+)
-- D3.js (for data visualization and interactive zooming)
-- Luxon (for date/time handling)

 ## How to Use

 1. Open `index.html` in a web browser